sontx/sontx.github.io/_posts/2016-08-06-simple-datagridview-paging.md

 ---
+title: simple-datagridview-paging
 layout: post
-title: simple-datagridview-paging
-description: >
-  A simple UserControl that shows the data-table and paging automatically.
+description: A simple UserControl that shows the data-table and paging automatically.
   With this library, you can also edit the data and it will be saved to the database automatically.
-category: [projects]
+category:
+- projects
 comments: true
+tags:
+- c#
+- database
+- winform
 ---

 **simple-datagridview-paging** is a simple UserControl that shows the data-table and paging automatically.
 With this library, you can also edit the data and it will be saved to the database automatically.
 ![](https://3.bp.blogspot.com/-76IqcXrupWc/Wzzowu0OxNI/AAAAAAAAVRs/J2Xwqp4aN7ce02rEfMB47HmlGxQpwoYOgCLcBGAs/Capture.PNG)